 - people with a severe, chronic form of asthma that’s resistant to treatment are most likely to also have GERD

 Although research has shown a relationship between asthma and GERD, the exact link between the two conditions is uncertain.
 One possibility is that acid flow causes injury to the throat lining, airways, and lungs.
-This can make breathing difficult.
+This can bring about an asthma attack in those who have preexisting asthma.
 Another reason may be that when acid enters the esophagus, it triggers a nerve reflex that causes airways to constrict to keep acid out.
 This leads to shortness of breath.

 Just as GERD may worsen asthma symptoms and vice versa, treating GERD often helps improve asthma symptoms, like shortness of breath.
 Doctors are more likely to attribute GERD to be the cause of asthma when asthma: